pureskillgg/ace/README.md

 ### Secrets for Optional GitHub Actions

-The version and format GitHub actions require a user with write access to the repository including access to read and write packages.
+The docs, version, and format GitHub actions require a user with write access to the repository including access to read and write packages.
 Set these additional secrets to enable the action: